AndrewXu55/Spectro-Data-Analyzer/README.md

 - Graph #5: The difference in counts for each pixel between the sample and the background data
 - Graph #6: The counts for both the sample and background data (2 lines).

+Here is an example of all the figures that are printed:

 **Sample Input and Output**

 - Background Hexitech File: "2020_aug31_1mA_300s_syringe_empty.hxt"